 Your desk and your work equipment get dirty quite quickly.
 They quickly gather dust or food scraps or get coffee stains.
 This makes for an easy breeding ground for bacteria and molds.
 First of all, you should consider not eating and drinking behind your computer.
 Additionally, a regular cleaning of your equipment and desk is recommended.

-Common air pollutants, health effects, and prevention
+Common air pollutants, health effects, and prevention methods

-The most common air pollutants found indoors are:
+The most common indoor air pollutants are:

 - fine dust particles